Hierarchy of the sciences

-The hierarchy of the sciences is a theory formulated by Auguste Comte in the 19th century.
+The hierarchy of the sciences is a theory formulated by Auguste Comte in his Course of Positive Philosophy about 1835.
 This theory states that science develops over time beginning with the simplest and most general scientific discipline, astronomy, which is the first to reach the "positive stage" (one of three in Comte's law of three stages).
 As one moves up the "hierarchy", this theory further states that sciences become more complex and less general, and that they will reach the positive stage later.
 Disciplines further up the hierarchy are said to depend more on the developments of their predecessors; the highest discipline on the hierarchy are the social sciences.
 According to this theory, there are higher levels of consensus and faster rates of advancement in physics and other natural sciences than there are in the social sciences.